Hardy Planting Zone - 3 to 9

 Height at Maturity - 60 to 75 feet (1 to 6 centimeters for the Acorns)

 Soil Type Preferred - Acidic (ph of 4 to 7)

 Sun or Shade - Full Sun or Part-Shade

 The Red Oak (aka Quercus rubra) is part of a large tree family across North America.

-Southern and central states in the US as well as southeast and south-central provinces in Canada contain northern red oak trees.
+Southern and central states in the US and southeast and south-central provinces in Canada contain northern red oak trees.
 The height is already impressive as it grows up to 75 feet, but the spread of the tree's branches reaches nearly 45 feet by the time it matures.
-Additionally, northern red oak trees grow up to 2 feet per year within a decade, meaning they will reach the height limit within 70 years.
+Additionally, northern red ak trees grow up to 2 feet per year within a decade, meaning they will reach the height limit within 70 years.
 Those looking to transplant them will find red oak trees much easier to work with, and the rewarding part of the task is the sight of blue jays and squirrels enjoying their new tree.